Estimating Individual Responses when Tomorrow Matters: Introduction

 \paragraph{Related literature and outline.}

 Subjective belief data are commonly included on the right-hand side of regressions.
 For example, \citet{guiso1999investment} study how a firm's investment depends on its beliefs about future demand; \citet{hurd2004effects} study the effects of subjective survival probabilities on decisions about retirement and social security claims; \citet{dominitz2007expected} analyze how beliefs about equity returns affect portfolio choice; \citet{bover2015measuring} studies how subjective expectations about future home prices affect car and secondary home purchases; and \citet{attanasio2019subjective} study how parental investment in children is influenced by beliefs about the production function.
-We provide assumptions under which such regressions can be interpreted structurally and used for counterfactuals.
-A different line of research considers (state-contingent) subjective expectations as dependent variables (\citealp{arcidiacono2020ex}, \citealp{giustinelli2019seate}).
+We provide assumptions under which such regressions can be interpreted structurally and used for counterfactuals within a dynamic framework.

+\citet{manski2004measuring} (p.
+1365) draws a distinction between expectations questions about unknown states of nature, which, combined with choice data, can be used to estimate econometric decision models, and questions about hypothetical choices under specified scenarios, which can be directly used to predict behavior.
+Our approach is designed for the first type of data (as in the examples mentioned in the previous paragraph), in the context of dynamic decision-making.
+This focus differs from a growing literature that relies on the second type of data, with the goal of providing methods for estimating heterogeneous treatment and policy effects using data on hypothetical choices (e.g., \citealp{arcidiacono2020ex}, \citealp{giustinelli2019seate}, \citealp{briggs2024identification}, \citealp{meango2023identification}, \citealp{bernheim2022causal}).

 Our focus on the estimation of policy effects without a full structural model follows \citet{marschak1953economic}, \citet{ichimura2000direct,ichimura2002semiparametric}, and \citet{keane2002estimating,keane2002estimating2}, among others; see also \citet{wolpin2013limits}.
 In our approach, we rely on subjective belief data and do not assume rational expectations.